 A giant breed for the gigantically introverted, Newfies are sweet, patient dogs known for being excellent companions.
 They’re somewhat athletic and need a daily romp to burn off some energy, but their size and thick coat mean the romp can be short, and the rest of the day can be spent at home.
 If you’re an introvert in need of loving companionship, your gentle, loving Newfie will gaze up at you out of its droopy eyes and let you know that you’re perfect just the way you are.

-Whatever kind of introvert you are, there’s a dog to suit your personality and lifestyle .
-Celebrate your shy side by curling up at home with the introvert’s, and man’s, best friend: a dog.
+Whatever kind of introvert you are, there’s a dog to suit your personality and lifestyle.
+Celebrate your shy side by curling up at home with the introvert’s, and all people’s, best friend: a dog.